Hypothalamic–pituitary–adrenal axis: Immune system

 There is bi-directional communication and feedback between the HPA axis and the immune system.
 A number of cytokines, such as IL-1, IL-6, IL-10 and TNF-alpha can activate the HPA axis, although IL-1 is the most potent.
 The HPA axis in turn modulates the immune response, with high levels of cortisol resulting in a suppression of immune and inflammatory reactions.
 This helps to protect the organism from a lethal overactivation of the immune system, and minimizes tissue damage from inflammation.

 In many ways, the CNS is "immune privileged", but it plays an important role in the immune system and is affected by it in turn.
 The CNS regulates the immune system through neuroendocrine pathways, such as the HPA axis.
 The HPA axis is responsible for modulating inflammatory responses that occur throughout the body.

 During an immune response, proinflammatory cytokines (e.g. IL-1) are released into the peripheral circulation system and can pass through the blood–brain barrier where they can interact with the brain and activate the HPA axis.
 Interactions between the proinflammatory cytokines and the brain can alter the metabolic activity of neurotransmitters and cause symptoms such as fatigue, depression, and mood changes.
 Deficiencies in the HPA axis may play a role in allergies and inflammatory/ autoimmune diseases, such as rheumatoid arthritis and multiple sclerosis.

 When the HPA axis is activated by stressors, such as an immune response, high levels of glucocorticoids are released into the body and suppress immune response by inhibiting the expression of proinflammatory cytokines (e.g. IL-1, TNF alpha, and IFN gamma) and increasing the levels of anti-inflammatory cytokines (e.g. IL-4, IL-10, and IL-13) in immune cells, such as monocytes and neutrophils.

 The relationship between chronic stress and its concomitant activation of the HPA axis, and dysfunction of the immune system is unclear; studies have found both immunosuppression and hyperactivation of the immune response.

 Stress

 Schematic overview of the hypothalamic-pituitary-adrenal (HPA) axis.
 Stress activates the HPA-axis and thereby enhances the secretion of glucocorticoids from the adrenals.

 Activation of the HPA axis causes release of glucocorticoids, which target numerous organ systems to activate energy reserves in response to stress demands.
-The HPA stress response is controlled mostly by neural mechanisms, which cause release of corticotrophin releasing hormone (CRH).
+The HPA stress response is controlled mostly by neural mechanisms, which cause release of corticotrophin releasing hormone (CRH) from the hypothalamus.
 Neural mechanisms determining responses to chronic stress are different from those that control acute reactions.
 Individual responses to acute or chronic stress are determined by multiple factors, including age, gender, genetics, environmental factors, and early life experiences.